liammcluckie/Low-Tide-Surf-Club/README.md

     reasonably quick manor.

     b.
 As a returning visitor, I want to be able to find alternative ways to contact the company other than the order form.
-This is in case of needing to alter my order, or to request an update.

     c.
 As a returning visitor, I want to be able to find out further information about the company and brand.
-This includes new products, design and background history.

 - Frequent Visitor Goals

     a.
-As a frequent visitor, I want to easily be able to sign up to a newsletter so that I always find out about upcoming changes/information via email.
+As a frequent visitor, I want to easily be able to sign up to a newsletter or blog.

     b.
 As a frequent visitor, I want to be able to find further social media links to be able to follow on multiple platforms.

+    c.
+As a frequent visitor, I would like to see a gallery section including lifestyle and product images.

 ---